knieriem/serport/README.md

 and Windows.
 Its sub-package *serenum* helps finding serial ports on a system.

-In the following example a serial port is selected and opened by `serport.Choose`, using 115200 baud, and obeying CTS.
+In the following example a serial port is selected by `serport.Choose`;
-If there is more than one serial port present on a system, `Choose` will display a list of ports it has found and ask the user to select one.
+if there is more than one serial port present on a system, `Choose` will display a list of ports it has found and ask the user to select one.
 If there is only one serial port present on a system, `Choose` will try to use this port directly.
+On success, the selected port is opened using 115200 baud, and obeying CTS.

 	package main